-Pursuant to his employment agreement, Mr. McNew is entitled to an initial annual base salary of \$325,000 and is eligible for an annual performance-based bonus, with a target bonus opportunity of 100% of his base salary, based on performance targets established by our board of directors in consultation with Mr. McNew.
-The actual annual performance-based bonus paid to Mr. McNew under the annual short term incentive plan for performance in fiscal 2014 (the "2014 STIP") is set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+Pursuant to his employment agreement, Mr. McNew is entitled to an initial annual base salary of \$325,000 (which was increased to \$333,125 for fiscal 2015) and is eligible for an annual performance-based bonus, with a target bonus opportunity of 100% of his base salary, based on performance targets established by our board of directors in consultation with Mr. McNew.
+The actual annual performance-based bonus paid to Mr. McNew under the annual short term incentive plan for performance in fiscal 2015 (the "2015 STIP") is not yet determinable.
 The employment agreement for Mr. McNew previously provided for eligibility to receive a cash bonus upon a sale of the Company based on the value of the Company.
 However, eligibility to receive such cash bonus was terminated as of February 6, 2015 in connection with the termination of the MCBC Holdings, Inc. Management Incentive Plan.
-For additional information about the Management Incentive Plan, please see the section titled "Long-Term Cash Incentive Compensation" below.
+For additional information about the terminated Management Incentive Plan, please see the section titled "Long-Term Cash Incentive Compensation" below.